mikepsinn/think-bynumbers-jekyll/_posts/2012-11-01-from-the-bankers-who-brought-you-president-obama-comes-new-president.md

 Governor Romney™ has been scientifically proven to increase spending faster than the President Obama™!
 Obama has only increased government spending a disappointing [5.5%](https://www.washingtonpost.com/blogs/fact-checker/post/the-facts-about-the-growth-of-spending-under-obama/2012/05/24/gJQAIJh6nU_blog.html) annually over his term.

 Under Governor Romney, Massachusetts state spending went from $22.3 billion to $28.1 billion,  an amazing [6.5%](https://myaccount.nytimes.com/auth/login?URI=http%3A%2F%2Fthecaucus.blogs.nytimes.com%2F2007%2F12%2F31%2Fclarification-on-huckabee-and-romney-spending%2F%3F_r%3D5&REFUSE_COOKIE_ERROR=SHOW_ERROR) per year!
 That’s faster than most other leading governors (6.2%)!
-And if we&#8217;ve learned anything from the vast disparity between George W. Bush’s fiscal rhetoric and [fiscal record](https://www.mercatus.org/publication/spending-under-president-george-w-bush), it’s that Romney’s gubernatorial record might be a better indicator of what we could expect from a Romney federal budget.
+And if we've learned anything from the vast disparity between George W. Bush’s fiscal rhetoric and [fiscal record](https://www.mercatus.org/publication/spending-under-president-george-w-bush), it’s that Romney’s gubernatorial record might be a better indicator of what we could expect from a Romney federal budget.

 ## Campaign Contributors